smaartscz/smaart-soundboard/README.md

 - Creating new sounds
 - Removing unwanted categories
 - Removing unwanted sound effects
+## Planned features
+- Selecting custom audio volume
+- Passthrough for your microphone (Right now you need to use some kind of audio mixer - for example [Voicemeeter](https://vb-audio.com/Voicemeeter/)
 # Quick start guide
 You can download executable from [releases](../../releases/).
 Install soundboard and open it.